SysKitTeam/docs-spdockit/configure-and-extend-spdockit/extend-spdockit/install-spdockit-extensions.md

 {% hint style="warning" %}
 **Please note!**
-The SPCAF, Workflow and Document Reports sections will be visible in the navigation tree only after installing the extensions.
+The SPCAF, Storage and Document Usage reports will be visible in the navigation tree only after installing the appropriate extensions.
 {% endhint %}

 ## **Learn more**